-This month, we do have some great titles, some extremely original zombie novels as well as highly anticipated new books that fans of zombie fiction will love (for example, Mark Tufo and Nicholas Sansbury Smith have brand new novels for us).
+This time, we do have some great titles, some extremely original zombie novels as well as highly anticipated new books that fans of zombie fiction will love (for example, Mark Tufo and Nicholas Sansbury Smith have brand new novels for us).
 Even more, for fans of Nicholas Sansbury Smith’s Extinction Cycle series, there were a lot of books written by other authors set in the well known universe, so we can consider it a huge treat.
-Only two of these books made it on our list because the competition this month was insane to pick our top 10, but you can definitely try a few more as there are some gems left out for you to discover.
+Only two of these books made it on our list because the competition was insane to pick our top 10, but you can definitely try a few more as there are some gems left out for you to discover.

 1. Extinction Aftermath – Nicholas Sansbury Smith

 The sixth book – and the conclusion of – the Extinction Cycle is here and, as I told you already, it has spawned a bunch of great releases in the same world.
 In this final book of the series, Captain Reed Beckham and Dr. Kate Lovato are settling into a new life on Plum Island.
 Across the country, the adult Variants have all been wiped out and the juveniles are on the run.
 But survivors soon realize there are other monsters left at home.
 And they may be human.
-Get the book here.

 2. Zombies vs Robots – Joe Cautilli & Marisha Cautilli